Omnichannel vitual PBX...

 What is the difference between a virtual PBX and a call center software?

-Is virtual PBX better than the traditional PBX or PSTN phone system?
+Is a virtual PBX better than a traditional one?

 What is the difference between an IP PBX and a WebRTC?